BWNC-code/share-the-plate/TESTING.md

 4. Navigated to the user profile and verified all details were displayed correctly.

-5. Updated profile details and verified changes were saved and displayed correctly.

 ### Recipe Interaction

 1. Browsed the list of recipes and verified all information was displayed correctly for each recipe.